phalcon/documentation/docs/api/phalcon_html.md

 -   __Implements__

 Escapes a string for use as a URL component via `rawurlencode`.
-The encoding/flags/doubleEncode setters are accepted for symmetry with the other contexts but have no effect on the output.

 ### Methods